 Yes, forms for Summer 2017 can be found here.

 Is my student responsible for a lost room key?

 Yes.
 Loss of a room key must be reported to our staff or UConn’s Conference Housing Desk immediately.
 You will be charged a fee of $100 per key (to replace the lockset and issue a new key).
 The 24 hour Conference Housing desk telephone is (860) 486-2697.

 Is our student responsible for their own personal property?

 Yes.
 The University assumes no legal obligation for damage, theft or loss of personal property.
 The student is responsible for protecting and securing any personal property.

 My student is residing on campus.
 Is linen provided?

 Yes.
 Your program fee includes a linen packet consisting of 2 sheets, pillow, pillowcase, thin blanket, two towels and a washcloth.
+It is recommended that students bring a comforter or heavier blanket with them, as the residence halls are air-conditioned.
 While there is no housekeeping service offered, towels may be exchanged at the Conference Housing Desk.
 Laundry facilities are located in the residence halls and are available at no charge.
 Please read the FAQ that suggests what your student should pack for the program.

 Does UConn have accommodations for students with special needs/disabilities?

 Yes, for individuals requiring accommodations, please contact us at (860) 486-0149 or firstname.lastname@example.org as early as possible prior to arriving to campus to help us coordinate with the Center for Students With Disabilities to ensure availability.
 Please understand that failure to provide adequate notice may result in accommodations not being available.